Reading Workshop - Fourth Grade

-During the IDR Time, Reading Partnerships can be formed.
+During the workshop, Reading Partnerships can be formed.
 In our classroom, students have assigned reading partners with whom they share a common interest in literature.
 Partners are assigned after I became familiar with the students as readers.
 When first beginning a Reading Partnership, students agree to read the same chapter book over a period of time.
 The book is not read aloud together, but rather partners read the book independently and meet occasionally throughout their reading of the chapter book.
 Partners set a specific page number in the book to which they will read before meeting for their first real discussion of the book.
 When both partners have reached the specified page number, they get together during the independent reading segment of Reading Workshop.
 When partners meet they come to the meeting prepared with good questions and connections they have made while reading.
 The number of meetings held during the reading of a single chapter book depends on the length of the book and the students' rate of reading.
 The meetings provide an important time for students to discuss literature in a meaningful and natural way.
 It is fun to listen to the great questions that arise and the different opinions that students have about the books that they are reading.
 Inferring, questioning, and making connections are all important reading strategies that are put into effect when students meet with their partners.
 At the end of a Reading Partnership, the partners must plan and give a book talk on the book that they have read to the class.
 The book is then placed in the Student Recommended Books basket for others to enjoy on their own if the partners decide it is one that their classmates will enjoy.
 Students must read at least one chapter book independently in between their partner reading so that they are also reading books on their own.

 The last component of Reading Workshop is the Closing.
 The closing lasts around 5-10 Minutes.
 Basically I give students an opportunity to come back to the large group, and share how they are managing their work independently and they also share with the group how they used the strategies or skills from the mini-lesson.